stwklu/CMPUT_412_code/src/comp_three/README.md

 </p>

 ### Vision system
-Vision sensor and image processing from [OpenCv](https://opencv.org/) package are mainly used for the following:
+Vision sensor and image processing from [OpenCv](http://wiki.ros.org/vision_opencv) package are mainly used for the following:
 * Identify lines
   * Images from front camera are filtered to only passing white color.
 We use the image moment to compute forward direction via a PID controller, to stay on the route.
 * Detecting and recognizing basic geometric primitives
   1. Find Contours in the image.
   2. Approximate each contour using OpenCv `approxPolyDP` function.
   3. Check number of elements in the approximated contours, determine the shape.
+* Calculate image error
+  * Used for the PID controller of velocity command.

+### Mapping
+* [Gmapping](http://wiki.ros.org/Gmapping) package was used when building the map.

+### Localization
+* [AMCL](http://wiki.ros.org/Gmapping) package was used to localize on map.

+### Navigation
+* [ar_tag_alvar](http://wiki.ros.org/Gmapping) package is used to estimate the relative pose of AR-tags.
+* A PID controller is used to convert image error to robot velocity command, in competition 4 shape parking.

 ## Contributing